Hodge-Newton filtration for $p$-divisible groups with ramified endomorphism structure: p -divisible groups

 The two functors \eqref{pdv-ic-end} and~\eqref{pdv-fic-end} are compatible with respect to the reduction of $p$-divisible groups along $\O_K\rightarrow\k$ on one side and forgetting the filtration on the other.

 \paragraph{The polygons.} For $(H,\iota)$ a $p$-divisible group over $\O_K$ with endomorphism structure for $\O_F$, we define its \emph{Newton polygon}, its \emph{Hodge polygon} and its \emph{Harder-Narasimhan polygon} through the functor~\eqref{pdv-fic-end}, to be those of the corresponding weakly admissible filtered isocrystal $(\NF,\iota)$ over $K$ with coefficients in $F$; they live in $\Q^n_+$, where $dn=\height H$ is also the height of the underlying isocrystal of $\NF$, a multiple of $d$ by Remark~\ref{rmk-ic-end}.
 By definition, all these are invariants up to $\O_F$-equivariant isogeny.
-Moreover, we have $\Newt(H,\iota)(n)=\Hdg(H,\iota)(n)=\HN(H,\iota)(n)=\dim H/d$.
+Moreover, tracking the normalisation of the above-mentioned functor, we see that $\Newt(H,\iota)(n)=\Hdg(H,\iota)(n)=\HN(H,\iota)(n)=\dim H/d$.
 Finally, note that $\Newt(H,\iota)$ only depends on the reduction $(H_\k,\iota)$ of $(H,\iota)$ to $\k$ (denoting again by $\iota$ the induced $\O_F$-action on $H_\k$).

 \begin{rmk} If $F$ is unramified over $\Q_p$, the Hodge polygon is classically defined at the level of $p$-divisible groups over $\k$ as follows.
 Assume for simplicity that $\k$ is algebraically closed and fix an embedding $F\subseteq K_0$; note that we have an isomorphism of $W(\k)$-algebras: